-At surface hardening of steelwork components, laser systems are reputed to have high energy consumption, which is why they have not caught on in all production areas.
-High-power diode lasers, however, can overcome this prejudice since they allow for the energy-efficient hardening of even complex component geometries and thus offer an economical, interesting alternative to induction hardening.
+When it comes to surface hardening of steel components, laser systems are said to have a high energy consumption, which is why they have not caught on in every production area.
+High-power diode lasers, however, can overcome this prejudice since they allow energy-efficient hardening of even complex component geometries, thereby offering an economical, appealing alternative to induction hardening.

 But this view does not reflect the current developments of laser technology.
 In particular, modern high-power diode lasers are clearly superior to the CO2-laser: with an efficiency of 50 percent they have the highest performance efficiency of todays’ laser systems.
 This has an impact on energy costs.
 They are also today’s most favorable type of laser when it comes to investment costs.
 When hardening identical work pieces for example, laser hardening based on diode laser only needs, depending on the application, one-tenth of the energy of an induction process.
 One reason for this is the disproportionate high energy consumption at inductive hardening of complex geometries when the less efficient outer coil sections have to be used.
 Components such as modern cam units — with several closely linked adjacent areas that have to be hardened individually — cannot be treated at all with induction hardening because of their demanding geometry.
 Here, laser systems have a clear advantage: the laser beam together with precisely focusable beam shaping optics allow for a selective heat treatment, at which only selected areas of the components are processed.
 With the combination of optical temperature-monitoring systems such as thermal cameras or pyrometers with quick process controllers, the heat input can be dosed more precisely.
 Because of this, temperatures that are too low but also local overheating can be avoided.
 Compared to inductive hardening, there are further savings.
 Because of the quick heating, selective processing, and precise temperature control, the heat that is put in per laser beam is dissipated within the shortest time and without additional quenching media into other material layers (self-quenching).
 So, there is almost no material distortion while post-processing is mainly redundant, which clearly reduces the required time and material.
 Furthermore, there are no additional energy costs for cooling quenching media because of the self-quenching.